 - The Department of Geography and Environmental Studies have inherently interdisciplinary pursuits; their faculty have strong interest and experience in interdisciplinary work and welcome greater opportunities to work together across UMBC’s faculty and students.

-- if you lead another department or campus unit which would like to be listed here, please email email@example.com.
+- if you lead another department or campus unit which you would like to be listed here, please email email@example.com.

 Interdisciplinary Funding Opportunities: